wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/3-facilitate-participate-teams-meetings.md

 There are several features in Microsoft Teams that help you facilitate better meetings and be a better meeting participant.
-In this unit, you'll learn how to show your screen during a meeting, work in Teams during a meeting, use live captions, and use whiteboard during meetings.<br>
+In this unit, you'll learn how to show your screen during a meeting, work in Teams during a meeting, use live captions, and use whiteboard during meetings.

 The following video provides an overview of Teams meeting features you can use to improve Teams meetings: